Zahid Ali Akbar Khan: Constructing Kahuta and directing of ERL

 In 1974, the program on producing the military-grade U92 started by the Pakistan Atomic Energy Commission (PAEC) under Munir Ahmad Khan after India announced of conducting of a surprised nuclear test at the Pokhran Test Range, an Indian Army base.
 Initially, the project was under Sultan Bashiruddin Mahmood, an engineer, who was utilizing the controlled gaseous method at the Air Force Laboratory then-located in the Chaklala Air Force Base.
 Though, Sultan Bashiruddin Mahmood had been satisfied with the progress in 1975–76, Dr. Abdul Qadeer Khan was less so, eventually became a complaint of the progress and leadership led by Mahmood to Prime Minister Zulfikar Ali Bhutto who also agreed.

 Acting on advice from Dr. Abdul Qadeer Khan, Prime Minister Bhutto turned to his army chief General Zia-ul-Haq to find a capable engineering manager.
 In August 1976, Brig.
 Akbar had been well known of his involvement in the civil engineering projects with the Pakistan Army, and was approved by then-army chief General Zia-ul-Haq to be part of the clandestine atomic bomb programme.
 Brig.
-Akbar was asked with meet with Dr. Abdul Qadeer Khan in this regards, and eventually complained of his military service for military engineering project but understood the nature the new assignment when he was briefed.
+Akbar was asked with meet with Dr. Abdul Qadeer Khan in this regard, and eventually complained of his military service for military engineering project but understood the nature the new assignment when he was briefed.

 Brig.
 Akbar surveyed the isolated and remote Kahuta Tehsil and decided to construct the national laboratory with Dr. Abdul Qadeer Khan being the chief scientist.
 A draft report was submitted to then- Defence Secretary Ghulam Ishaq Khan who after conferring with General Ali Nawab authorized the acquiring of the land surveyed by the Corps of Engineers in 1976.
 Leading the massive construction efforts of building the national laboratory, Brig.
 Akbar had carefully scrutinized the papers of many civil contractors and had decided to give the contract of some very important buildings to Brig.
 Mahmoodul Haq Alvi (later Major-General) of the Corps of Engineers.